 HOW TO APPLY:

 No phone calls please.
 While we appreciate all responses, only candidates under consideration will be contacted.
-Please note that only those already entitled to work in the USA legally and permanently need apply.
+Please note that only those already entitled to work in the US legally and permanently need apply.